When I have a solid plan in place, I am able to keep my home so much more organized! These simple steps help make cleaning and decluttering easy.

 - Create an organizing system for the area you spent decluttering.
 Read 15 Best Budget Friendly Organizing Items to get some ideas for how to organize each space.

 - Clean floors, surfaces, and furniture in each room of the house.
 Consider assigning each room to a different day of the week, or choose to do the majority of cleaning on one day of the week.
+I created a printable cleaning planner that will help you stay on top of all your cleaning tasks with done-for-you checklists & worksheets.

 - Take donation bin to your local Goodwill or thrift store